Peaceandmaths/Master-thesis/README.md

 ## Total Segmentator

-- See instructions to use [TotalSegmentator](https://github.com/wasserth/TotalSegmentator).
+- See instructions to use TotalSegmentator [here](https://github.com/wasserth/TotalSegmentator).
+- The [bash script](https://github.com/Peaceandmaths/Master-thesis/blob/main/Total%20Segmentator/total_segmentator_10test.sh) to run TS over multiple images in a folder
-- Once the brain masks are available, we crop the original images to the brain region and add padding.
+- Once the brain masks are available, we [crop](https://github.com/Peaceandmaths/Master-thesis/blob/main/Total%20Segmentator/cropping_script.py) the original images to the brain region and add padding.
 - Warning: check the volume of the label before and after cropping, TS shouldn't cut out labels inside the brain.
 But it is possible to see aneurysms outside of the brain.

 ![image](https://github.com/user-attachments/assets/413fc9af-e1d8-4d1b-9340-2a386416073c)